Joshua B. Bederson: Education and post-doctoral training

-In 1979, Bederson graduated Phi Beta Kappa from Cornell University, where he was the Ivy League Gymnastics All-Around Champion for three years.
-He earned his M.D. at the University of California, San Francisco in 1984, taking a year off to study sculpture in the master's degree program at New York University and hold a solo art show in New York City.
+Bederson graduated Phi Beta Kappa from Cornell University in 1979 with a degree in psychology, where he was the Ivy League Gymnastics All-Around Champion for three consecutive seasons from 1976 to 1978.
+He earned his Doctor of Medicine (MD) degree from the University of California, San Francisco (UCSF).
+He was a member of USCF's Alpha Omega Alpha Medical Honor Society.